soleil-ica/Lima-camera-spectralinstrument/doc/index.rst

 Std capabilites
 ...............

 This plugin has been implemented in respect of the mandatory capabilites but with some limitations according to some programmer's choices.
-We only provide here extra information for a better understanding of the capabilities for the Aviex camera.
+We only provide here extra information for a better understanding of the capabilities for the SpectralInstrument camera.

 Optional capabilites